johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part3.md

     ```

     This code is very similar to the way we published in the *Take 1* version (from branch `part2`).
 Study it for a moment and make sure you understand it &#8212; it should be pretty straightforward.
 The `Object.assign(...)` code's job is to copy the `id` field from the inbound request to the outbound response.
 (And no, we still haven't discussed **why** we need that `id`.
 For now, just trust the process :smiley:.
 Don't worry, we'll cover this in [Part 4](https://dev.to/nestjs/part-4-basic-client-component-298b-temp-slug-9977921?preview=21ec3d333fc6d9d92c11dcbd8430a5132e93390de84cb4804914aa143492e925e4299ca3eb7f376918c1ed77df56e29db2572e5d6f7ab235b3e5f2b9)).
 2. Finally, we have the somewhat mysterious looking `response$ && this.send(response$, publish);`.
 What's up with that?
 This is the step that actually **performs** the publishing of the message.
-The `send()` method is provided by the framework, and it **takes care of the details of dealing with Observables**.
+The `send()` method is provided by the framework (and inherited from `Server`), and it **takes care of the details of dealing with Observables**.

 > Once again, the importance of the previous sentence can not be overstated.
 To fully appreciate both **why** this is so useful and how the framework makes this as easy as delegating a `publish()` function, you really should [read this deep dive](https://github.com/johnbiundo/nestjs-faye-transporter-sample/blob/master/observable-deepdive.md).

 Anyway, let's discuss what's happening with this step.
-The `send()` method is inherited from `Server`.
+As mentioned, `send()` is inherited from `Server`.
 See [here](https://github.com/nestjs/nest/blob/master/packages/microservices/server/server.ts) for the full source code of the `Server`.
 Let's reproduce it below to get a feel for it.

 > Note: we **don't need to fully understand** how this method works, and I won't belabor it here.
 It's fair to treat it as a black box, as long as we understand **how to use it**.
 We'll make sure we do!